 Causes of Panic Disorder

-Clinical and field studies have revealed a combination of factors including environmental and biological involved in panic disorders.
+Clinical and field studies have revealed a combination of factors including environmental and biological involvement in panic disorders.
 Among these factors include:

 Family History – Panic disorders have been shown to run in family lines where they are passed on either by one or both parents just like other genetic conditions.